How Regulated is the Laser Eye Surgery Industry?

 The unfortunate truth is that the commercialisation of Laser Eye Surgery has led to some high street providers using high-pressure sales tactics to bring in business and boost their sales.
 As a result, it is unsurprising to consistently see some of the UK’s largest high-street chains at the bottom of the list for quality.

-At the heart of the issue is the fact that, despite the term ‘Laser Eye Surgery’, there’s no requirement for the procedure to be performed by a surgeon or someone with specialist training.
-The person conducting the surgery must be a registered doctor, but many laser eye surgeons agree this isn’t enough.
+Perhaps the biggest issue is that Laser Eye Surgery does not need to be performed by a surgeon or doctor with specialist training.
+The person performing the surgery simply needs to be a registered doctor – but many experienced Laser Eye surgeons insist this isn’t enough.

 Choosing The Right Clinic